-What is Coriander?
-It is actually another name for cilantro seeds and these seeds are used as a culinary herb in many International Dishes.
+Coriander is actually another name for cilantro seeds and they are used as a culinary herb or spice in many international dishes.

 Growing cilantro takes a little practice, but once you understand how to take care of this plant - it can actually replicate on its own.

-Learn how to grow cilantro and you will be able to add the unique flavor of this herb to your meals in many different ways.
+When you learn how to grow cilantro, you will be able to add this unique flavored herb to your meals in many different ways.

 Also, some say transplanting cilantro is not ideal for this plant, so it may be best to sow seeds where you want them to grow.